List of canals in the United States

 The following is a list of canals in the United States:

 Transportation canals in operation

 This list includes active canals and artificial waterways that are maintained for use by boats.
-While some abandoned canals and drainage canals have stretches that can be paddled in a small craft like a canoe, these are not included in this list.
+Although some abandoned canals and drainage canals have stretches that can be paddled in a small craft, such as a canoe, they are not included in this list.

-The United States also constructed the Panama Canal on territory it controlled.
+The United States also built the Panama Canal on territory it controlled.